 A targeted approach to engage with key sectors and large asset owners can result in significant renewable uptake and emissions reduction.
-A good example is the Inner West Council's collaboration with school leaders and school communities to help implement solar PV on schools.
-A Council-led solar PV program in the same vein, Solar My School, is being rolled out in the Eastern Suburbs of Sydney and has proven to be very successful, helping schools reduce their electricity bills by 30% on average and abate nearly 150 tonnes of CO2-e emissions.
+Inner West Council could build on its existing support program for local schools with a targeted renewables program.
+A Council-led solar PV program, Solar my School, is being rolled out in the eastern suburbs of Sydney.
+It has proven to be very successful, helping schools reduce their electricity bills by 30% on average and abate nearly 150 tonnes of CO2-e emissions.

-Figure 27: With support from Inner West Council, Tempe High School has installed a 50 kW solar PV system as a part of the NSW Department of Education's Resource Efficiency program
+Figure 26: Tempe High School has installed a 50 kW solar PV system as a part of the NSW Department of Education's Resource Efficiency program